amallianadhiaratna/company-rooms-reservation/README.md

     <img src="docs/bearer-token.png"/>
 </p>

+### Employee - Login

-- Employee-Login : First you have to login with email and password, if the authentication successfull you will get an access token and refresh token.
+To login you need to provide email and password, if the authentication successfull you will get an access token and refresh token.

 <p align="center">
     <img src="docs/login.png"/>
     <img src="docs/login-response.png"/>
 </p>

+### Employee - Register

-- Employee-Register : See the example below to register your employee
+See the example below to register your employee

 <p align="center">
     <img src="docs/employee-register.png"/>
 </p>

+### Rooms - Get

-- Room-Get : See the example below to get all rooms
+See the example below to get all rooms

 <p align="center">
     <img src="docs/get-all-rooms.png"/>
 </p>

+### Reservations - Create

-- Reservations-Create : See the example below to create reservation
+See the example below to create reservation

 <p align="center">
     <img src="docs/reservations-create.png"/>